ruby-hyperloop/hyperloop-js/README.md

 #  Hyperloop JS

-Client-side Hyperloop and Opal for static sites or prototyping, with no backend or build process needed.
-Ruby code in your HTML pages is compiled into JavaScript on page load.
-You can work with Hyperloop Components, Stores and Operations with no back-end dependancy or setup.
+Client-side Hyperloop and Opal for static sites or fast prototyping, with no backend or build process needed.

++ Ruby code in your HTML pages is compiled into JavaScript on page load
++ You can work with Hyperloop Components, Stores, and Operations
++ No backend dependency or setup required

+## Documentation and Help

++ Please see the [ruby-hyperloop.io](http://ruby-hyperloop.io/) website for documentation
++ Join the Hyperloop [gitter.io](https://gitter.im/ruby-hyperloop/chat) chat for help and support

 ## How it works

-Your ruby code will be compiled by the browser into JavaScript, and executed.
+Your ruby code will be compiled by the browser into JavaScript and executed.
 Any compilation or runtime errors will be briefly reported to the console.

 You can write any Ruby code supported by Opal and access JavaScript libraries from within your Ruby code.